ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 title="Non-validating node operators and infrastructure providers" contentPreview="If you're operating a non-validating Ethereum node, the most significant change that comes with The Merge is the requirement to run clients for BOTH the execution layer AND the consensus layer." id="node-operators">

 You probably are already running an execution layer client, such as Geth, Erigon, Besu or Nethermind.
 Up until The Merge, an execution layer client was enough to receive, properly validate, and propagate blocks being gossiped by the network. _After The Merge_, the validity of transactions contained within an execution payload will also depend on the validity of the "consensus block" it is contained within.

-This means that a full Ethereum node after The Merge requires both an execution layer client as well as a consensus layer client.
-These two clients work tightly together using a new Engine API to properly determine the latest state of the network.
+As a result, a full Ethereum node after The Merge requires both an execution layer client and a consensus layer client.
+These two clients work together using a new Engine API.
 The Engine API requires authentication using a JWT secret, which is provided to both clients allowing secure communication.

 Key action items include:

 - Install a consensus layer client in addition to an execution layer client
-- Authenticating both execution layer and consensus layer clients with a shared JWT secret so they can securely communicate with one another.
+- Authenticate execution and consensus clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items in time for The Merge will result in your node appearing to be "offline" until both layers are synced and authenticated.